jeffwhite-619/jwnode/README.md

 		- g4 to j27 (Bluetooth TXD to NodeMCU RXD)
 		- g5 to j28 (Bluetooth RXD to NodeMCU TXD)

-	- DHT-11 Humidity and Temperature sensor
+	- DHT11 Humidity and Temperature sensor
-		- g8 to j25 (DHT-11 Signal (S) to NodeMCU D7 pin)
+		- g8 to j25 (DHT11 Signal (S) to NodeMCU D7 pin)
-		OR
+		OR Osepp Humi-01
-		- g7 to j25 (3-pin DHT-11 Signal (S) to NodeMCU D7)
+		- g7 to j25 (3-pin DHT11 Signal (S) to NodeMCU D7)

  	- LED
 		- h10 to -8 (330 ohm resistor to ground)